How to remove my inbox helper

 Put simply, it’s a browser hijacker that pretends to be a useful service.
-It promises to allow you to easily access all your email from different email providers from one place.
+It promises to allow you to easily access all your email from different email providers in one place.
 If you regularly use webmail to access accounts from Gmail, Outlook.com, iCloud, or other providers, that may seem like a useful service.
 In reality, however, you would be giving critical personal data like email addresses and passwords to a malware provider.
-If you used the service, you would also find that your web browser had been hijacked, with its default homepage and search engine changed, and would see lots of intrusive pop-up adverts.
+If you used the service, you would also find that your web browser had been hijacked, with its default homepage and search engine changed, and see lots of intrusive pop-up adverts.

 Remove unwanted apps with software

 CleanMyMac X is notarized by Apple.
 You can download its free version here.
 Next, use the Uninstaller module to get rid of any unwanted apps.

 Just visiting the My Inbox Helper website is enough to allow it to hijack your browser.
 However, it can find its way onto your Mac without you ever visiting the website.
 It does that by coming bundled with other applications that appear to be legitimate but have either been cracked or downloaded from free sites.
 Many of those sites use a proprietary download manager that bundles unwanted programs with the one you intend to obtain.

 The third way it can get onto your Mac is if you click on pop-up ads.
 These adverts may be disguised as a warning that part of your system is out of date or needs repaired or may pretend to offer money-back or discount coupons.

 There are a number of guidelines you should follow to keep your Mac safe from browser hijackers and other malware.

 - Don’t click on any pop-up adverts, ever.